 “Nursing staff would not find this remotely acceptable.
 Years of pay cuts from ministers should not be capped off with yet another real-terms fall in salaries.
 There are tens of thousands of vacant nurse jobs and this treatment pushes more out of the profession.

-“Our members in Scotland have an offer of this level on the table and we have come out against it – asking members to reject it and consider industrial action if ministers do not move.
+“Our members in Scotland have an offer of this level on the table and we have come out against it, asking members to reject it and consider industrial action if ministers do not move.

 “Ministers in Westminster still have the opportunity to see the writing on the wall and do the right thing by nursing.”

-There are mounting fears the cost-of-living crisis could tip the UK into recession, as defined by two quarters in a row of falling output, as rocketing inflation sees households and businesses rein in spending.
+There are mounting fears that the cost-of-living crisis could tip the UK into recession, as defined by two quarters in a row of falling output, as rocketing inflation sees households and businesses rein in spending.

-Mr Cullen has previously flagged striking to prompt change, saying: “After a decade of pay cuts by government, nursing cannot afford to wait any more.”
+Ms Cullen has previously flagged striking to prompt change, saying: “After a decade of pay cuts by government, nursing cannot afford to wait any more.”

-Mr Johnson’s reported plan comes days after new Health Secretary Steve Barclay was urged to end the delay in announcing a pay rise for nurses amid research suggesting public support for industrial action over the issue has risen sharply.
+Mr Johnson’s reported plan comes days after new health secretary Steve Barclay was urged to end the delay in announcing a pay rise for nurses amid research suggesting public support for industrial action over the issue has risen sharply.

 The RCN said a survey of almost 1,500 people in England showed public support for nursing staff taking industrial action has risen sharply.